 Featuring MaYaa Boateng, Charles Browning, Hannah Cabell, Natalia Payne, Jed Resnick, Luke Robertson, Roslyn Ruff and Heather Alicia Simms.

-Associate Director: Garrett Allen; Set Design: Mimi Lien; Costume Design: Montana Levi Blanco; Lighting Design: Amith Chandrashaker; Sound Design: Mikaal Sulaiman; Props Master: Ryan Courtney; Fight Director: J. David Brimmer; Hair and Wig Designer: Cookie Jordan; Casting: Stephanie Yankwitt & Margaret Dunn, TBD Casting; Production Manager: Will Duty; Production Stage Manager: Terri K. Kohler; Assistant Stage Manager: Mariah P. MacKenzie; Graphic Design: Studio Usher; Illustration: Tyler Spangler
+Associate Director: Garrett Allen; Set Design: Mimi Lien; Costume Design: Montana Levi Blanco; Lighting Design: Amith Chandrashaker; Sound Design: Mikaal Sulaiman; Props Design: Ryan Courtney; Fight Director: J. David Brimmer; Hair and Wig Design: Cookie Jordan; Casting: Stephanie Yankwitt & Margaret Dunn, TBD Casting; Production Manager: Will Duty; Production Stage Manager: Terri K. Kohler; Assistant Stage Manager: Mariah P. MacKenzie; Graphic Design: Studio Usher; Illustration: Tyler Spangler

 Fairview was commissioned by Soho Rep. and Berkeley Repertory Theatre.
 Funding for the commission and development of Fairview was provided, in part, by the Laurents / Hatcher Foundation, Virginia B. Toulmin Foundation, Table 20 Productions, Venturous Theater Fund, the National Endowment for the Arts, and the New York State Council on the Arts.